tdegeus/cppcolormap/README.md

 }
 ```

 Note that the colorcycles are not interpolatable.
 Consequently the functions do have a size option.
-Note also that the colormaps can also be called directly, e.g.
+Note also that the colormaps and colorcycles can also be called directly, e.g.

 ```cpp
 #include <cppcolormap.h>